pedropalaciosjr/gaussianelimination/README.md

   2. Row Replacement
   3. Row Exchange

-Included are error messages and warnings that will output if the matrix is inconsistent (coefficients of zero on variables equaling a nonzero), no pivots are found, a value is being multiplied by a value of zero during row replacement, or an augmented matrix has an infinite number of solutions (defined such that the number of variables > number of nonzero rows).
+Included are error messages and warnings that will output if the matrix is inconsistent (coefficients of zero on variables equaling a nonzero), no pivots are found, a value is being multiplied by a value of zero during row replacement, or an augmented matrix has an infinite number of solutions (defined such that there exists a column with only zeros).